 What is a FONT?
 A font is the design of letters and contains their style details.

 Fonts have Names.
 Example:

 The Default Font for Microsoft Word is Calibri and for Open Office it is Times New Roman

 Not much difference.

-There are many web sites that will provide you with a list of Fonts.
-Some of those sites are listed below.
+There are many web sites that will provide you with a list of Fonts and instructions on how to install them.

 A PDF file listing all the Egyptian Hieroglyphs and their Unicode can be found at Hieroglyphs

 There are two major English Language computer keyboard layouts for Windows, the United States layout and the United Kingdom layout.
 In Australia the U.S. Keyboard is used.
 The UK keyboard has additional keys added for the Pound and Euro currency symbols and some other special symbols are in a different location.
 So when you are installing a new operating system select the U.S. Keyboard layout for Australia.

 You will find several U.S. Keyboard options in Windows 10.
 The one you want to select is US QWERTY.
 United States - International will return letters with accent marks when using the Quote sign.